-We discontinued our previous policy of paying a regular quarterly dividend during the second quarter of fiscal year 2008.
-Any future determination to pay dividends will be at the discretion of our Board of Directors and will depend on, among other things, our results of operations, cash requirements, financial condition, contractual restrictions and other factors our Board of Directors may deem relevant.
+Parent discontinued its previous policy of paying a regular quarterly dividend during the second quarter of fiscal year 2008.
+Any future determination to pay dividends will be at the discretion of its Board of Directors and will depend on, among other things, the results of its operations, cash requirements, financial condition, contractual restrictions and other factors its Board of Directors may deem relevant.